Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Proof of Theorem

-Now, among superchannels that have the same value of $p_e$, we find a superchannel whose mutual information is the smallest.
+Now, among superchannels $p_{k|j}^{(N)}$ that have the same value of $p_e$ defined in (\ref{eqn:peuni}), we find a superchannel whose mutual information is the smallest.
 An {\it{equierror superchannel}}, which was first introduced in \cite{forney1966concatenated}, is defined with the following distribution:

-This channel assumes that the probability of making an error is equal for every input, and when an error occurs, all wrong estimates $k\neq j$ are equally likely.
+Note that this equierror superchannel satisfies (\ref{eqn:peuni}).
+This channel assumes that the probability of making a decoding error for the inner code is equal for every input $j$, and when an error occurs, all wrong estimates $k\neq j$ can be observed with equal probabilities.
 Therefore, this channel is symmetric between inputs, and is symmetric between outputs except for the right estimate, i.e., $k=j$.
 Due to the symmetry, the input distribution that maximizes the mutual information of this channel is uniform.
-The resulting maximum mutual information of the equierror superchannel,
+The resulting maximum mutual information of this equierror superchannel,

 where $H_{\sf B}(p)=-p\log p -(1-p)\log(1-p)$.